William H. Day: Early life

 Day was born free on October 16, 1825, in New York City to Eliza and John Day.
 Eliza was an abolitionist and a founding member of the first African Methodist Episcopal Zion Church in New York City.
-John, who was a sail maker and a veteran of the War of 1812, died when William was four years old.
-Eliza was left to raise four children.
+John, a sail maker and a veteran of the War of 1812, died when William was four years old.
+Eliza was left then to raise four children.
 Eliza Ann Dixon Day was active in the abolitionist movement and was present in 1833 at the Chatham Street Chapel when an anti-abolitionist mob attacked the meeting.
-She imparted to her children the importance of continuing the abolitionist movement.
-Despite having meager funds, she sent her children to private school and allowed a white educator to adopt him to ensure his future education.
-William credited her as a foundational role model who helped shape his future.
+She instilled in her children the importance of continuing the abolitionist movement.
+Despite having meager funds, she sent her children to private school and allowed a white educator to adopt him to secure his future education.
+William later credited her as a foundational role model who helped shape his future.

 Day began attending school when he was four years of age.
-In 1834, the young Day joined Henry Highland Garnet and David Ruggles to form the all-male Garrison Literary and Benevolent Association, named for William Lloyd Garrison, an abolitionist.
-Soon after, riots broke out in New York City against abolitionists, which required the Days barricaded to themselves in their residence.
+In 1834, he joined Henry Highland Garnet and David Ruggles to form the all-male Garrison Literary and Benevolent Association, named after abolitionist William Lloyd Garrison.
+Soon after, riots broke out in New York City against abolitionists, forcing the Day family to barricade themselves inside their residence.

 White abolitionists John Payson Williston and his wife of Northampton, Massachusetts, became Day's guardians in 1838.
-Williston had seen Day speak at a publicly staged examination in New York City and had been impressed by him.
+Williston had seen Day speak at a publicly staged examination in New York City and was impressed by him.
 With Eliza's permission, the Willistons ensured that Day received a liberal education.
 He also learned printing skills from Mr. Williston, an ink manufacturer.
-The Willistons helped people fleeing enslavement by employing them or helping them travel along the Underground Railroad.
+The Willistons were known for helping people escape enslavement by employing them or assisting their travel along the Underground Railroad.